ATV/UTV Training Online Course

 - Never ride a youth ATV or a single-rider ATV with a passenger

 - Always ride the correct size ATV

 - Practice safe riding and get comfortable operating the vehicle

 - Keep your ATV/UTV running smoothly with proper maintenance

 Side by Side All-Terrain Vehicles Course

 Always check the key safety features of your vehicle like tire pressure, brakes, accelerator, oil level, and fuel to avoid any unnecessary delays or incidents on your ride.

 Always wear a helmet for greater protection in the event of a rollover or crash.

 Be aware of the terrain you are intending to travel in advance to become familiar with potential obstacles or dangers.

-If you are travelling on an angle, position your body to the opposite side to maintain balance and avoid a rollover.
-If climbing a steep slope, stand on the foot pegs or trays pull your body forward to relieve weight on the rear axle.
-If descending a steep slope do the opposite, put all your weight on the rear axle, if you need to reduce the speed, use the rear and front brake cautiously (press and release several times).
+If you are traveling on an angle, position your body to the opposite side to maintain balance and avoid a rollover.
+If climbing a steep slope, stand on the foot pegs or trays, to pull your body forward to relieve weight on the rear axle.
+If descending a steep slope to the opposite, put all your weight on the rear axle, if you need to reduce the speed, use the rear and front brake cautiously (press and release several times).